-print("a must not equal 1")
+print('a must not equal 1')

 f()

 a += 1

 The function f is defined and redefined to result in the output below:

 a must equal 1

 a must not equal 1

-A function’s variables are determined to be local or global using static analysis: if a function only references a variable and never assigns a value to it then it is assumed to be global otherwise it is assumed to be local and is added to the function’s namespace.
+A function's variables are determined to be local or global using static analysis: if a function only references a variable and never assigns a value to it then it is assumed to be global otherwise it is assumed to be local and is added to the function's namespace.
 This is covered in some detail in 6.22 Initialization of variables [LAV].